 Abstain: 2

-The chair asked vice chair Yongsong Yang to chair the group.
+The chair asked vice chair Yungsong Yang to temporarily chair the group, while he presented a submission.

-Presentation by Steven McCann on “Service Update Indicator” (0325r0)
+Presentation by Stephen McCann on “Service Update Indicator” (11-14-0325r0)

-Steven McCann presented the document.
+Stephen McCann presented the document.
 It reuses 11ai mechanism to cache the information.
 TGai has defined CAG, common ANQP group which allows an AP to advertise the current configuration of its ANQP information.
 CAG is renamed to common advertisement group to minimize changes from 11ai.
 CAG can be re-used as a service update indicator.
 Add advertisement protocol ID.

 Santosh Pandey (Cisco Systems): Are you planning to change 11ai?

-Steven McCann: Yes, I should propose comment to 11ai letter ballot.
+Stephen McCann: Yes, I should propose comment to 11ai letter ballot.

 Santosh Pandey (Cisco Systems): Why do you want this?

-Steven McCann: If you have two bits, how do you know which one’s information is changed?
+Stephen McCann: If you have two bits, how do you know which one’s information is changed?

 Joe Kwak (InterDigital): Assist the STA to know when caching information is not changed.
 Is that correct?
 I am not convinced there is a use case for that.
 If proposing a cache locally, if I know what I am looking for, then query the cache, then done.
 If not found, I will not monitor the version of the cache.

-Steven McCann: Yes.
+Stephen McCann: Yes.
 That is optional.
 The version number is also in the STA.
 STA can compare the version number.
 For single message exchange, there is no benefit.
 For multiple message exchange, it is benefit.

-Yongsong Yang (Huawei): Option 2 in the last slide.
+Yungsong Yang (Huawei): Option 2 in the last slide.
 You have only one CAG number field.

-Steven McCann: There is individual number assigned to individual protocol.
+Stephen McCann: There is individual number assigned to individual protocol.

-Yongsong Yang (Huawei): Suggestion for option 1, you can re-use the left bits.
+Yungsong Yang (Huawei): Suggestion for option 1, you can re-use the left bits.

-Steven McCann: We should take the comments to 11ai.
+Stephen McCann: We should take the comments to 11ai.

-The vice chair Yongsong Yang handle the chair position back to Chair Steven McCann.
+The vice chair Yungsong Yang handed the chair position back to Stephen McCann.

-Chair: Tomorrow we will back to the China world hotel, function room 12.
+Chair: Tomorrow we will back to the China World Hotel, function room 12.
 4:00 PM.

 Recess